 For thousands of years, acupuncture has been hailed as a saving grace for a variety of ailments.
-More recently, it's gone mainstream, as people all over the world turn to this ancient practice to fend off chronic stress, inflammation, pain, infertility, and more.
+More recently, it's gone mainstream, as people all over the world turn to this ancient practice to fend off chronic stress, inflammation, pain, fertility struggles, and more.

 If the thought of needling your way to happiness sends nervous shivers down your spine, researchers just found yet another reason to convince you to face your fears and give it a try.
 Research published in BMJ Open found that women suffering from the uncomfortable symptoms of menopause—we're talking hot flashes, mood swings, skin problems, and more—felt a whole lot better after five weeks of acupuncture treatment.

 For this study, conducted by researchers at the University of Copenhagen, 70 women going through menopause received just 15 minutes of treatment per week.
 After six weeks, 80 percent of the study participants reported that they felt the treatments helped with their symptoms.

 These improvements are a good sign, but this study isn't without its limitations.
 Namely, these effects could be due to the placebo effect (since it's very hard to do a placebo-controlled trial with a hands-on treatment like acupuncture), and the study looked at only a small group of women.
 Regardless, this opens up the conversation for treatment options for menopausal symptoms that go beyond traditional Western medicine.

 Menopause typically occurs around age 50 and comes with a number of annoying symptoms like hot flashes, excessive sweating, sleep problems, mood swings, and low sex drive.
 These symptoms can be seriously debilitating, and many women want to try to manage them naturally.
 Enter acupuncture or other natural remedies, which can make worlds of difference for women affected by these issues.